Si-ja/Basic-Calculator-CPP/README.md

 # Basic Calculator in C++

 This project holds a basic example of how a calculator could be built in C++.
-3 components are utilized here described further.
+3 components are utilized:

 1. The Back-End logic of calculation operations
 2. Unit tests